 Castel del Monte is a unique castle built in the 13th century by Holy Roman Emperor Frederick II in the Apulia region.
-When the Emperor had castle built, he had created a symbol which was of much significance, reflected in the layout, shape and the location of the castle.
+When the Emperor had the castle built, he created a symbol which was of much significance, reflected in the layout, shape and the location of the castle.
 Castel del Monte is located on a small hill close to the Santa Maria del Monte monastery, near the town of Andria.

 Castel del Monte is a perfect example of medieval architecture but also contains various elements from different cultures, which is why it was included as a UNESCO world heritage site.
 The castle has been quite used and abused in the recent centuries with the interior completely despoiled.

 Even with its colorful history, Castel del Monte is considered to be one of the best castles in Puglia.
 Perched on top of a hill at an altitude of 540 meters, the castle can be reached by driving on the SS170 motorway.
 The castle is just one of many the Emperor Frederick II built in Puglia and was begun in 1240 with the full support of the locals.

 It was in 1240 that Emperor Frederick II had ordered the governor of Capitanata to take care of all the necessary details for building a castle close to the Abbey of Saint Mary's Benediction of Monte Balneolo.
 The construction of Castel del Monte stretched over a decade.
 Unfortunately, the construction of the castle was completed in 1250, the year the Emperor died.

 Although he had been the founder of the castle, it is believed that Frederick II never spent a night here.
 It is believed that the castle had been built by Frederick originally as a hunting lodge.
 However, several sources suggest that in 1249 the castle was used as a theatre when the wedding of Violante, Frederick's daughter, took place.
 In 1256 the castle was used as a prison for rebels by Frederick II's son, King Manfredo of Sicily.